Vincent’s Club Awards

-Conor Kearns.
-Somerville.
-Rugby Union.
+Conor Kearns, Somerville, Rugby Union.

 The Geoff Riddell Vincent’s Scholarship for Team Sports:

-Samantha Rawlinson.
+Isabelle Scott.
 St John’s.
 Athletics.

 Eligibility and Selection

-Whilst scholarships will usually be worth £2,500 it is possible that in the case of both scholarships and bursaries the amount of £2,500 may be divided between more than one deserving applicant.
 The Selection Committee will have the final say on awards and their amounts: there will be no right of appeal and no amendment of an application unless the committee specifically requests it.
 The Selection Committee is composed of the following:

 - Simon Offen, Secretary of the Committee, Christ Church

-Submitting your Application
+Submitting Your Application

 Any clarifications or questions may also be addressed to firstname.lastname@example.org.